Vixen Romeo: The Pin Up Girls

-In 2005, Romeo formed The Pin Up Girls a.k.a.
+In 2005, Romeo formed the variety show The Pin Up Girls a.k.a.
 The Pin Up Girl Show.
 The Pin Up Girls began performing at Hollywood's most notorious venues such as The Viper Room, Key Club, Roxy, and The Whisky a Go Go.
-The girls quickly gained local attention with their girl on girl themed, tribal fusion belly dance, burlesque and hip hop routines.
+The girls quickly gained local attention with their girl-on-girl themed, tribal fusion belly dance, burlesque and hip hop routines.
 Romeo is the choreographer of the group.
-Between 2006 and 2008, The Pin Up Girls started to become poster girls for the lesbian scene, with performances for Curve, a guest appearance on LOGO network's reality series Curl Girls, a web series segment on AfterEllen, a performance for the LGBT community hosted by Jane Lynch, and performances in Margaret Cho's Sensuous Woman Show.
+Between 2006 and 2008, The Pin Up Girls became poster girls for the lesbian scene, with performances for Curve, a guest appearance on LOGO network's reality series Curl Girls, a web series segment on AfterEllen, a performance for the LGBTQ community hosted by Jane Lynch, and performances in Margaret Cho's Sensuous Woman Show.
 In 2008, The Pin Up Girls first recorded single, "There She Goes...She's Real Fly", was picked up to be played on Showtime's hit lesbian series The L Word.
-In 2009, The Pin Up Girls music video, "There She Goes...She's Real Fly" premiered on Logo (an MTV network), on New Now Next Pop Lab.
-The Pin Up Girls' music video "Girl Candy," filmed in New York and Los Angeles, was released in 2011.
-Vixen Romeo starred in "Pretty Things", directed by Joe LaRue; a film noir style murder mystery music video which was released in June 2012.
+In 2009, the music video for the song premiered on Logo (an MTV network), on New Now Next Pop Lab.
+This release was followed by the 2011 release of "Girl Candy," a music video filmed in New York and Los Angeles.
+Vixen Romeo also starred in "Pretty Things" directed by Joe LaRue, a film noir-style murder mystery music video released in June 2012.

+Curve Magazine writer Jenny Sherwin wrote: “watching a Pin Up Girls show is like being thrust back to ancient times and then being catapulted to the future.”
+The group has also been described as "a sexier, gayer Pussycat Dolls."